 Co-Ownership may hold, use, disclose and process Data relating to criminal conviction and offences where it is necessary for the assessment of risk or prevention of fraud.

 6. Who Co-Ownership & Rent to Own share your Information with:

 In order to provide our services and comply with legal obligations imposed on us we may share your Information with:

-- Legal, financial, valuation & other professional advisors;
+- Legal, financial, estate agency, valuation & other professional advisors;

 - IT Maintenance personnel;

 - Our funders – the Department for Communities and our own lender;

 - Our auditors.

 We may transfer the personal information we collect about you outside the UK to the countries in the European Union.
 If we do transfer your personal information, then we rely on the adequacy regulations that are in place in respect of those countries.
 This means that the countries to which we transfer your data are deemed to provide an adequate level of protection for your personal information.